Should you stop training when you are injured?

 How do you adapt your workout for joint soreness and injuries?
 If your knees, back, or shoulders are sore, you may wonder whether you should continue with your workouts.
 Bear in mind that anyone that exercises regularly and intensely will eventually suffer an injury.

 But that doesn’t mean that you need to skip exercise altogether.
 Exercising through your soreness can help speed up the healing process.
-So, keep training with adaptations to stay active, and to maintain your strength and fitness level.
-Many people also read back pain – the best exercises to improve and prevent back injuries.
+So, keep training with adaptations to stay active and to maintain your strength and fitness level.

 The first step to adapt your workout for joint soreness and injuries is: